jhillwig/Assignment1/README.md

 ## Program Description
 ### Producer & Consumer
 `producer` generates the random integers from 0 to 999 simulating the items on the table.
-After running it a number of times ('ITERATIONS' in 'sharedTable.h'), the program will exit and call 'cleanup'.
+After running it a number of times (`ITERATIONS` in `sharedTable.h`), the program will exit and call `cleanup`.
 This unmaps the table, unlinks the semaphores, and then closes them.

 `consumer` consumes the random items put on the table by `producer`.
-After running it a number of times ('ITERATIONS' in 'sharedTable.h'), the program will exit and call 'cleanup'.
+After running it a number of times (`ITERATIONS` in `sharedTable.h`), the program will exit and call `cleanup`.
 This unmaps the table and then closes the semaphores and the table.

 ### Expected Output